Radio impulsive events in quiet solar corona and Axion Quark Nugget Dark Matter: Simulations

-The setup of the simulation in present work basically follows that in Ref.~\cite{Raza:2018gpb}, which can be divided into three steps.
-The first step is to generate a large number of dark matter particles in the solar neighborhood by MC method and collect those that will eventually impact the Sun.
-The second step is to identify the particles as AQNs and assign masses to them.
-We will use different valid models of the AQN mass distribution that are shown in (\ref{eq:groups}).
+The setup of the simulation in the present work follows that in \cite{Raza:2018gpb}, which can be divided into three steps.
+The first step is to use the MC method to generate a large number of dark matter particles in the solar neighborhood and collect the ones that will eventually impact the Sun.
+The second step is to assign AQNs masses to the particles.
+We will use different models of the AQN mass distributions (as shown in (\ref{eq:groups})).
 The third step is to solve the multiple differential equations that dominate the annihilation process of AQNs in the solar atmosphere.

 \textit{Step 1}.
-In this step, we simulate a MC sampling of dark matter particles in the solar neighborhood with the positions and velocities randomly assigned from the known distributions.
-It's known that the velocity of the dark matter particles with respect to the solar system follows a Maxwellian distribution:
+In this step, we simulate the positions and velocities of dark matter particles in the solar neighborhood.
+The velocity distribution of the dark matter particles, with respect to the solar system frame, follows a Maxwellian distribution:

 where the velocity dispersion is $\sigma\simeq110~{\rm km}/{\rm s}$, and the velocity shift $v_{\odot}\simeq 220~{\rm km}/{\rm s}$ is due to the relative motion between the Sun and the dark matter halo.